devarthjs/react-site/readme.md

-# EduDegree – Online Education Degree Platform
+# ElevateEd – Online Education Degree Platform

-**EduDegree** is a modern web application that enables users to explore and enroll in accredited educational degree programs.
+**ElevateEd** is a modern web application that enables users to explore and enroll in accredited educational degree programs.
 The platform is designed with performance, accessibility, and scalability in mind, using a robust set of front-end technologies.

 ## Live Preview

-View the live application here: [https://your-live-link-here.com](https://your-live-link-here.com)
+View the live application here: [https://devarthjs.github.io/react-site/](https://your-live-link-here.com)

 ---